 We all know that fizzy drinks tend to contain a lot of sugar, but are you aware of less obvious foods and drinks that contain the sweet stuff?
 We take a look at the impact of sugar in our diet and suggest ways to decrease the amount we consume.

-According to the British Medical Journal, too much sugar is linked to weight gain, obesity, type 2 diabetes, tooth decay, gum disease and other health problems.¹
+Research has consistently shown that an excessive dietary intake of sugar is linked to weight gain, obesity, type 2 diabetes, tooth decay, gum disease and other chronic conditions.

 How much sugar is in our diet?

 While it’s generally well known that we should be mindful of our sugar intake, sugar is quite a confusing topic, so let’s go back to basics.
 Sugar is a carbohydrate, which is the body's primary source of energy and can be found in many different foods.
 When we eat and digest carbohydrates they are broken down into the simplest form of sugar, glucose, which is necessary for our bodies to sustain daily life.